 Bittrex offers a comprehensive FAQ section on its site, which offers its users some pre-written documented support documents.
 However, if you require further assistance, they also have a support ticketing service available which you can reach from the support section of their site.

-I’ve not personally used Bittrex support, so can not personally comment.
+I’ve not personally used Bittrex support, so we can not personally comment.
 However, I have used the FAQ section, which is easy to use, and answered some basic questions.

 Verdict: Should you use Bittrex?

 They support a wide range of cryptocurrencies, but rarely have I found a token that is not available on Binance.
 The major issue is Bittrex fees; they are just too high.
-Compared to the likes of Binance or FTX, which have trading fees starting at 0.1%, Bittrex is a massive 0.75%.
+Compared to the likes of Binance or OKX, which have trading fees starting at 0.1%, Bittrex is a massive 0.75%.